jfranciscosousa/jfranciscosousa.com/src/blog/posts/building-and-hosting-discord-bots.md

 Let's go back to our Gemfile.
 Just the add `gem "sinatra"` to it and then run `bundle install` again.

 Now let's set up our webserver.
-We need to create a folder at `src/webserver` and then one more subfolders at `src/webserver/views`.
+We need to create a folder at `src/webserver` and then one more subfolder at `src/webserver/views`.
 The `views` folder will hold all of our HTML templates.
 In this case, just one.

 Then we create our HTML template at `src/webserver/views/index.erb`.